jazzband/django-dbbackup/docs/contributing.rst

 **STORAGE_OPTIONS**

-Options for instanciate the chosen storage.
+Options for instantiate the chosen storage.
 It must be in format ``"key1=foo,key2=bar"`` and will be convert into a ``dict``.

 Online CI